-22.15 Summary
+15.12 Summary

+Key themes in this chapter are:

-In this chapter we have shown how control through the use of standard costs per unit leads to a more specific analysis than is available where control is through the use of budgets.
+- How control through the use of standard costs per unit leads to a more specific analysis than is available where control is through the use of budgets.
 Budgets give only the total cost of each line item.
-Standard costing allows decomposition into cost per unit and quantity of units.

-Variances have been defined and illustrated for:

-- direct materials (total cost variance, analysed into price and usage variances) - direct labour (total cost variance, analysed into rate and efficiency variances) - variable overhead (total cost variance, analysed into rate and efficiency variances) - fixed overhead (expenditure variance only).

-Flexible budgeting has also been explained, showing that where the level of output is different from that expected when the budget was prepared, the standard costs should be used to prepare a new flexible budget for the new level of output.
+Standard costing allows decomposition into cost per unit and quantity of units. - Variances have been defined and illustrated for: - direct materials (total cost variance, analysed into price and usage variances); - direct labour (total cost variance, analysed into rate and efficiency variances); - variable overhead (total cost variance, analysed into rate and efficiency variances); - fixed overhead (total cost variance, analysed into volume and expenditure variances); - sales price and sales volume. - Flexible budgeting has been explained, showing that where the level of output is different from that expected when the budget was prepared, the standard costs should be used to prepare a new flexible budget for the new level of output.
 All variable costs should be recalculated to reflect the change in output.
-Fixed overhead costs are independent of activity level and therefore have no flexibility.

-The chapter has also given some flavour of the debate on the importance and usefulness of standard costs.
+Fixed overhead costs are independent of activity level and therefore have no flexibility. - The chapter has also given some flavour of the debate on the importance and usefulness of standard costs.
 They are widely used but, to be effective, must be chosen with care to meet the needs of the business and of the management purposes of planning and control.

+References and further reading

+Anthony, R. and Govindarajan, V. (1997) Management Control Systems, 9th edn.
+McGraw-Hill, New York.

+Solomons, D. (1978) 'Flexible budgets and the analysis of overhead variances', in Antony, H.R., Firmin, P.A., and Grove, H.D. (eds), Issues in Cost and Managerial Accounting: A Discipline in Transition.
+Houghton Mifflin, Boston.

+Sulaiman, M., Ahmad, N.N. and Alwi, N.M.
+(2005) 'Is standard costing obsolete?
+Empirical evidence from Malaysia, Managerial Auditing Journal, 20(2): 109-24.

+Northcott, D. and Llewellyn, S. (2002) 'Challenges in costing health care services: recent evidence from the UK', The International Journal of Public Sector Management, 15(3): 188-203.